shahsdharmil/Web-Programming/README.md

 Practical - 6-2
 PHP File & Session Management
 1) Write PHP Script to display content of file and display total number of lines, words and characters.
+2) Write a Program to upload image with extension gif or jpeg having size less than 200kB.